sbaerlocher/ansible.virtualization/roles/virtualbox/README.md

 ### virtualbox_repository

-Repository url from where virualbox can be installed.
+Repository url from where Virtualbox can be installed.

 ```yml
 virtualbox_repository: 'https://download.virtualbox.org/virtualbox'